Parent and Family Orientation

 Can a student bring a friend or other peer as their guest to orientation?

-Students can sign up whomever they like to attend Parent and Family Orientation for the $55 per person fee but they must understand that no matter what the relationship to the student, a student's enrolled guest(s) cannot attend the entire day with the student.
+Students can sign up whomever they like to attend Parent and Family Orientation for the $50 per person fee but they must understand that no matter what the relationship to the student, a student's enrolled guest(s) cannot attend the session with the student.
 They will need to stay for parent and family sessions which are intended for and designed to suit those parents, guardians, or other family members who serve in a support and guidance role with the student.
-We encourage students to bring their support system but to understand that their support system will be attending a different program than them, which runs alongside, but is not always physically in the same place.
+We encourage students to bring their support system but to understand that their support system will be attending a different program than them that is not always physically in the same place.

 Why do sessions fill/why can't a guest spend the entire day with the student?